A typical day

 3. How many campers will be at the Camp?

-During our Summer Camp program we will have up to 100 campers at Camp each week.
-Our program operates this way for six consecutive weeks positively impacting the lives of 600 children each summer.
+During our Summer Camp program we normally have up to 100 campers at Camp each week.
+Due to COVID restrictions, we are limiting enrollment in 2021 to 60 campers per week.
+Our program will operate this way for six consecutive weeks positively impacting the lives of 360 children this summer.

 4. How many campers are in each cabin?